-Cell Culture: EPCs were collected from Henry Ford Hospital.
-HMVECs as well as all fibroblasts were collected from human tissues which were digested in a mix of cell culture media supplemented with fetal bovine serum (FBS), collagenase, and hyaluronidase.
-HMVECs were isolated from skin biopsies while the fibroblasts were isolated from synovial tissues of patients with their diagnosed disease.
+Human dermal microvascular ECs (HMVECs) as well as all fibroblasts were collected from human tissues, which were digested in a cell culture media supplemented with FBS, collagenase, and hyaluronidase as done previously [20-22].
+HMVECs were isolated from skin biopsies while the fibroblasts were isolated from synovial tissues of arthritis patients obtained at arthroplasty or synovectomy.
 HMVECs were isolated and purified using CD31 microbeads (Miltenyi Biotec, Bergisch Gladbach, Germany).
-HMVECs were grown in EBM-2 (Lonza, Basel, Switzerland) and were placed in reduced serum EBM-1 before stimulation.
+HMVECs were grown in EBM-2 (Lonza, Walkersville, MD, USA) and were placed in reducedserum EBM-1 before stimulation.
 EBM-1 without serum was used for HMVEC stimulations.
-EPCs were grown and stimulated in StemSpan SFEM (Stemcell Technologies, Vancouver, Canada) with no added supplement.
-Fibroblasts were grown in RPMI-1640 (Thermo, Waltham, USA) supplemented with 10% FBS and were stimulated in serum free RPMI-1640.
+EPCs were grown and stimulated in StemSpan SFEM (Stemcell Technologies) with no added supplement.
+Fibroblasts were grown in RPMI-1640 (Thermo Fisher Scientific) supplemented with 10 % FBS and were stimulated in serum free RPMI-1640.